115th Congress: Significant Events and Issues

 Since the use of blue slips is not codified or included in the committee’s rules, the chairman of the Judiciary Committee has the discretion to determine the extent to which a home-state senator’s negative or withheld blue slip prevents a president’s judicial nominee from receiving a committee hearing.
 A condensed summary of the blue slip process that each chair from 1989 to 2015 (Biden, Hatch, Leahy and Specter) followed is available here.
 (See also CRS report 7-5700.)

 While different chairmen have used the blue slip in different ways, during all of the Obama presidency, Senator Leahy insisted that two positive blue slips from the home-state senators were required prior to committee action.
-This provided the Republican minority with a tool to exert some influence over the president’s selection of nominees, which in turn retained an incentive for the president to continue to engage in the practice of prenomination consultation with the affected senators even after the nuclear option was invoked.
+This enabled the Republican minority to continue to exert some influence over the president’s selection of nominees.
+Since there was little reason to nominate someone who would languish in committee due to inaction, there was a strong incentive for the administration to continue to engage in the practice of prenomination consultation with senators from the opposite party, even after the nuclear option was invoked.

 Senator Grassley has come under intense pressure from his party’s leadership to alter or even abandon the blue slip process entirely.
-However, according to Senator Grassley’s spokesperson, the Senator “will determine how to apply the blue-slip curtesy for federal nominees, as has always been the practice….
+At first, Senator Grassley’s spokesperson said that the Senator “will determine how to apply the blue-slip curtesy for federal nominees, as has always been the practice….
 Over the years, chairmen have applied the curtesy differently, but the spirit of consultation has always remained.”
-So far, Senator Grassley has adhered to his predecessor’s policy of requiring two positive blue slips prior to moving forward with a judicial nomination.
+However, Mr. Grassley appeared to cave under pressure from leadership.
+(Last fall, Senate Majority leader McConnell told The New York Times that “the blue slip, with regard to circuit court appointments, ought to simply be a notification of how you’re going to vote, not the opportunity to blackball.” ) In late November 2017, Senate Grassley said that as long as there was consultation with the home-state senators, he would decide how he would handle blue slips for circuit nominees on a case-by-case basis.
+Senator Grassley, however, failed to explain what kind of consultation would qualify.
+The first nominee to have a hearing without the return of both blue-slips was David Stras, nominated to the 8th Circuit.
+Since then, other circuit court nominees, including Michael Brennan (7th Circuit) and Ryan Bounds (9th Circuit).
+So far, Senator Grassley has adhered to his predecessor’s policy of requiring two positive blue slips prior to moving forward with district court nominations.

 Historical Note: Filibuster Rule Change and Reprisal.
 Halfway through the 113th Congress, then-Majority Leader Harry Reid invoked the “nuclear option” to enable the Democrats to change the Senate’s Standing Rule regarding filibusters by a simple majority vote rather than the 67 votes (i.e., a supermajority vote) that is normally required to change a Standing Rule.
 As a result of this successful procedural move, the Senate adopted a new filibuster rule that gutted the threat of the filibuster by lowering the threshold for cloture on all executive branch and judicial nominees except for Supreme Court nominees from 60 votes to a simple majority.
 Even though the filibuster rule change guaranteed that Democrats could invoke cloture and schedule floor votes, Republicans struck back by making Senator Reid file a cloture motion on every nomination brought to the floor, a tactic aimed at tying up valuable floor time.
 Nonetheless, the filibuster rule change resulted in a flurry of judicial confirmations, which significantly reduced the number of vacancies by the end of the Congress.
 It also dramatically increased discord and partisanship and set the stage for what many have called “payback” time during this 114th Congress.